SporoZoite/WikiBIFFF/README.md

 + changed edition-entete.php => added ids/ changed opening&closing boxes to put them on the right/ changed some titles <br>
 + added svg and png files to images file <br>
 + replace files : css / images/ js / src and edition-entete.php to add new modifications <br>
+LAST ADDS <br>
+++ made changes on highlight design <br>
+  + added line to hide scrollbar in sass file <br>
+  + replace "edition-entête" by my version to add carousel-like highlight section and other small changes <br>
+  + replace sass file to add new css <br>

 __________________________________________________________________________________________<br>